Tesla launches orders for the $35,000 Model 3

 In a sort of surprise event (CEO Elon Musk tweeted it out two days ago), Tesla announced the $35,000 Standard Range Model 3 is available for order.
 The automaker has been working diligently to streamline its production line and lower unit costs of the Model 3.
 You can order it right now.

-The car will have a 220-mile range.
-Will have a top speed of 130 miles per hour and zero to 60 time of 5.6 seconds.
+The rear-wheel-drive car will have a 220-mile range, a top speed of 130 miles per hour and a zero to 60 time of 5.6 seconds.

 The $35,000 Model 3 will enter the market that's becoming increasingly crowded.
 The Chevy Bolt, Kia Niro EV and Hyundai Kona EV are all in the same price point and have about the same amount of range.
 But none of them have the cache of the Model 3.

 The lower-priced Model 3 will have a few caveats including a new "standard interior."
-It'll have cloth seats, manual steering wheel adjustment, a base trim, basic audio and standard maps and navigation.
-Gone are the heated seats, fog lamps and docking ports for a smartphone.
+That means cloth seats, manual steering wheel adjustment, a base trim, basic audio and standard maps and navigation.
+Gone are the fog lamps and docking ports for a smartphone.
 But it will have four USB ports, so that's not a huge loss.

+Oh, it's also only available in black at that cost.
+Blue and silver paint will set you back $1,500, white paint is $2,000 and if you want red, it's going to cost you a whopping $2,500.
+Fortunately, black cars are cool.

 The car will still have the glass roof (woohoo), and folding heated side mirrors.
 The company went with a more basic interior for the lower-priced vehicle which should be expected.